pffelix/EmbeddedNeuralNetwork/README.md

 ### Architecture
 We trained for the task a tiny convolutional neural network (CNN).
 For training we used the CMU speech recording database convolved with measured impulse responses of the shown room for the horizontal plane in 45° steps.
-We provide pre-trained networks and, in addition, IPython Code to train a custom tinyML network for your room.
+We provide pre-trained networks and, in addition, IPython and MATLAB Code to train a custom tinyML network for your room setup.

 <p align="center">
 <img src="images/network.png">